 | /pr-review | Runs team-specific code review against your standards | Style guide, security rules, test coverage minimums |

-Do not build the whole package on day one.
+Don't build the whole package on day one.
 Start with a personal skill in .claude/commands/ that solves your own problem.
 Run it for a week.
 Watch what you keep hardcoding and what shifts between runs.
 The variable parts are the schema for your context file.
+The sensitive parts are the schema for your userConfig.

 Once the skill works for you, spend an hour converting it: create the directory, write the manifest, move the skill into skills/.
 Test with --plugin-dir.
-Hand it to one teammate and watch where they get stuck — that is where your template comments need to be sharper.
+Run claude plugin validate --strict.
+Hand it to one teammate and watch where they get stuck — that's where your template comments need to be sharper.

 The gap between a personal shortcut and a team-wide plugin is smaller than it looks.
 The skill itself is most of the work.
 Packaging is mechanical.
-The investment that pays back is context file design.
-Get it right and a new team installs the plugin and runs in five minutes instead of building their own from scratch.
-That is the leverage.
+The investment that pays back is context file design and getting userConfig right.
+Do both correctly and a new team installs the plugin and runs in five minutes instead of building their own from scratch.

 Can I use a plugin across multiple projects without reinstalling?